ash-jc-allen/short-url/README.md

 composer require ashallendesign/short-url
 ```

-### Publish the Config
+### Publish the Config and Migrations
-You can then publish the package's config file (so that you can make changes to it) by using the following command:
+You can then publish the package's config file and database migrations (so that you can make changes to them) by using the following command:
 ```bash
 php artisan vendor:publish --provider="AshAllenDesign\ShortURL\Providers\ShortURLProvider"
 ```